Filter by Category

 - Helpful products and resources

 We recommend taking this session at least 5 weeks prior to returning to work if possible.
 Please email Erin Kirkpatrick at erin@lighthouselactationmaine.com to schedule your session.
+Please check your junk/spam folder for emails from her.

 Will run